idearibosome/tf-bsrn-sr/README.md

 The training code is in the ```train/``` folder.

-The original BSRN model is trained with training images of the DIV2K dataset.
+The original BSRN model is trained with the DIV2K dataset.
 You can download the images from its [official website](https://data.vision.ee.ethz.ch/cvl/DIV2K/).
 After downloading and extracting the images, the directory structure may be looked like this:
 ```